jeras/verilator/docs/guide/exe_verilator.rst

    With :vlopt:`-E`, suppress normal output, and instead print a list of all defines existing at the end of pre-processing the input files.
-Similar to GCC "-dM" option.
+Similar to GCC :command:`-dM` option.
 This also gives you a way of finding out what is predefined in Verilator using the command:

    .. code-block:: bash